JimberSoftware/docs/devices/networkcontrollerssetup/SettingUpServer.md

 ![installation_server_nc_2.png](/installation_server_nc_2.png ':size=500')

 While Network Isolation is installing,  you can create your Network Controller on https://signal.jimber.io.
-You can find more explanation on how to do so at https://docs.jimber.io/#/./devices/networkcontrollers/networkcontrollers.
+You can find more explanation on how to do so [here](https://docs.jimber.io/#/./devices/networkcontrollers/networkcontrollers)

 Data you need:
 - Your Public IP.
 Use https://whatismyipaddress.com/ if necessary.